m-murasovs/actor-github-champion/README.md

 Here at Apify, we like to have fun.
 We work to maintain a team spirit.
 When we go on a team building, we go hard.

+As the company grows, it's easy to lose track of your team.
+Of course, this actor isn't meant to replace interaction or team spirit, more to supplement it, to show you what your colleagues are up to.
+It will also help reveal the secret workhorses, the ones who review every pull request, write the most code, and don't always get the visibility they deserve because the thing they do isn't glamorous or something everyone can understand easily.
+At the very least, they will see that this person wrote a lot of code :D

-In the spirit of good team humour, we made this fun tool that creates a slightly humorous competition that isn't a competition for your team.
+In the spirit of good team humor, we made this fun tool that creates a slightly humorous competition that isn't a competition for your team.

+In these times of team separation, maybe even seeing how many lines of code your colleagues have added may help you feel closer to them.
+Add to that a bit of friendly competition, and it might help improve the vibe even more.